khaledbakar/SelfieBK/README.md

 # SelfieBK
-This framework for take a selfie photo and return your photo data
+This framework for take a selfie photo and return your photo